mkibabu/spring-guides/05-rabbitmq/README.md

 to the queues, or the consumers fetch/pull messages from the quese(s) on demand.

 Upon receipt of the mesage, the consumer sends an ACK to the broker.

+A more in-depth look is as follows:
+Brokers (e.g. RabbitMQ) use two key components to send messages from producers to
+consumers: an exchange and a queue.
+The publisher or consumer creates the exchange and makes the name public.
+The consumer then creates a queue and attaches it to an exchange.
+Messages received by the exchange are matched to a particular queue via rules (bindings) defined by the consumer.

+An AMPQ message contains three sections:
+* header
+* properties
+* byte[] data
+ The data and properties are application-specific, but the headers are defined by AMPQ specification.
+The headers are key-value pairs, and the one that binds a message to a particular queue is the *routing-key*.
+Each queue specifies its own binding-key property, and messages are routed to queues whose binding keys match the routing-key value in their header.

+ The exchange routes the messages to the queues.
+There are four kinds of exchanges, depending on how the exahange uses the queue's binding-key and a message's routing-key:
+ * Direct - the bnding key must match the routing key exactly - no wildcard support.
+ * Topic - Wildcards are allowed in the binding key; '#' matches zero or more dot-limited words, and ' * ' matches exactly one word.
+ * Fanout - The routing and binding keys are ignored: all messages go to all subscribed queues.
+ * Headers - Routes on multiple attributes, some of which can be expressed in ways less restrictive than topic exchange headers.
+They ignore the routing key and use whatever header attributes are specified.